iamdtang/skaterdav85.github.io/_posts/2016-02-21-handling-nested-resources-in-ember-data.md

 When you access `user.pets` or `user.company`, Ember Data will trigger a fetch using these URLs defined in `links`.
 Note, JSON-API uses `links` too, but the response format is a little different.
 The example of `links` in this post is applicable if you are using either the `RESTSerializer` or `JSONSerializer`.
 Learn more about [the differences between the built-in serializers in Ember Data](/2015/12/05/which-ember-data-serializer-should-i-use.html).

-The responses of these endpoints should follow the conventions of the serializer you are using.

 As noted in the API documentation:

 > The format of your links value will influence the final request URL via the urlPrefix method: Links beginning with //, http://, https://, will be used as is, with no further manipulation.
 Links beginning with a single / will have the current adapter's host value prepended to it.
 Links with no beginning / will have a parentURL prepended to it, via the current adapter's buildURL.